rbtylee/tutorial-jsonc/tutorial/File.md

 > Decrements the reference count of json\_object and frees if it reaches zero.
 You must have ownership of obj prior to doing this or you will cause an imbalance in the reference count.

 You may be thinking, "What is meant by _*ownership of an object*_?"
-More on that latter, but for now note most of sample programs will follow this template:
+More on that [latter](https://github.com/rbtylee/tutorial-jsonc/blob/master/tutorial/memory.md), but for now, note most of sample programs will follow this template:

 |  Pseudo-Code                            | Ownership                                                                                         |
 | :-------------------------------------- | :------------------------------------------------------------------------------------------- |